zanshin/dotfiles/scripts/README.markdown

 This script creates the default tmux session on my primary personal machine.
 In addition to a `home` window, this session contains windows for the websites I regularly update or work with.

-# base
+# chef

-This script creates the default tmux session for my development work at my employer.
-In addition to a `home` window (containing a separate pane for a VPN connection), this session has multi-pane windows for two Chef organizations.
+This script creates the default tmux session for my Chef development work at my employer.
+In addition to a `vpn` window, this session has multi-pane windows for two Chef organizations, and a desktop window for convenience.

 # console